kvietcong/hot-takes/README.md

 That being said, I'm done with this XD.
 I didn't really plan how the site would work in the beginning and didn't really know "best practices" when creating this site.
 I made this site from a random idea I had and the little knowledge I gained from a few YouTube videos.
-The site is very unsound architecturally and not scalable in the slightest.
+The site is very unsound architecturally, not scalable in the slightest, and stylistically horrendous in places.
 I will be moving on with the many lessons I learned from this experience. o/

 ## References/Helpful Websites